Overview

 Research

-Our research combined desk research, stakeholder conversations, journey mapping, service analysis, and concept testing to understand how seniors currently access KSCCLA’s services and where the experience breaks down.
+Our research combined desk research, stakeholder conversations, journey mapping, service analysis, and concept testing.
+We wanted to understand how seniors currently access KSCCLA’s services, where the process breaks down, and what kind of digital support would actually feel usable to them.

 The biggest insight was that the problem was not just transportation.
 It was uncertainty.
-Seniors often had to commit time, physical effort, and emotional energy before knowing whether a class had space, whether lunch was still available, or whether they could even get the help they needed.
+Seniors often had to commit time, physical effort, and emotional energy before knowing whether lunch was still available, whether a class had room, or whether they could get the help they needed.

-We also found that many seniors already relied on guided, human support when navigating services.
-They often called family members, volunteers, or staff for help.
-That became a foundational insight for the concept: users were not rejecting support, they were rejecting systems that expected them to manage everything alone.
+We also found that many seniors already relied on guided human support when navigating services.
+They called family members, volunteers, or staff to ask questions and get reassurance.
+That became important for the concept.
+The issue was not that seniors rejected help.
+The issue was that many existing digital systems expected them to figure everything out alone.

-• Existing digital experiences were not designed for older adults with accessibility, memory, and guidance needs.
+Existing digital experiences were not designed around older adults’ accessibility, memory, language, and guidance needs.

-• Users were more comfortable with support that felt conversational, direct, and human.
+Users were more comfortable when support felt conversational, direct, and human.

 Seniors waiting in line at the Senior Center.